PE and Swimming

 Vision and Values

-The following “values” are promoted in PE and across school.
+The following “values” are some examples of what is promoted in PE and across school.

-- KS2 – Resilience, Independence, Respect, Teamwork, Communication, Empathy
+- Phase 2 – Resilience, Independence, Respect, Teamwork, Communication, Empathy

-- KS3 – Communication, Teamwork, Empathy, Responsibility, Motivating and Influencing
+- Phase 3 – Communication, Teamwork, Empathy, Responsibility, Motivating and Influencing

-- KS4/5 – Motivating and Influencing, Self-management, Evaluation, Responsibility, Integrity
+- Post 14 – Motivating and Influencing, Self-management, Evaluation, Responsibility, Integrity

 These values are embedded into lesson content and are a part of the sequential learning when teaching physical activities.
 Core tasks are taught which allow and support the value(s) to be promoted each lesson, which enhances physical development as well as reinforcing the understanding of the values.
 We will also accommodate the five British Values through teaching sport and physical activity.